-PROGRAM PERIOD: August 30, 2022 - August 29, 2023
+PROGRAM PERIOD: August 29, 2023 - August 28, 2024

-PROJECTED TERM PERIOD FOR MEMBERS: 46-week terms beginning on August 30, 2022 for most members
+PROJECTED TERM PERIOD FOR MEMBERS: 46-week terms begin on August 21, 2023 for most members, which includes a required pre-service orientation.

 Please review this packet for specific details about the NHC Chicago AmeriCorps program and the Host Site application process.
 Email Alisha Jani, Program Manager - AmeriCorps, alisha.jani@phimc.org, 312-629-2988 ext.
 113 with any questions or to set up a meeting to discuss the potential partnership.